VictorXPDE/smlinux/README.md

 ## **What does the HIGHFPS option do?**

-On branches that support HIGHFPS as a build flag (currently render96ex alpha and testing) it will enabled for 60fps support.On repositories that provide a 60fps patch (currently sm64-port, render96ex master, and sm64ex-nightly) it will be applied when this option set to 1, and reverse applied when set to 0.
-Note that some forks (such as sm64ex-coop, cheaterex, and sm64nx) are already 60fps without a patch and this setting will have no effect.
+On branches that support HIGHFPS as a build flag it will enabled for 60fps support.
+For repositories that provide a 60fps patch (currently sm64-port, render96ex master, and sm64ex-nightly) it will be applied when this option set to 1, and reverse applied when set to 0.
+Note that some forks (such as sm64ex-coop, cheaterex, and sm64nx) are already 60fps without a patch and this setting will have no effect, while the latest version of render96ex offers 60fps as a setting.
 The currently available patch for sm64ex uses interpolation and may require adjustments to in-game vsync setting for smooth performance, and may not work correctly on displays that aren't 60/120Hz and may not perform well on older computers.

 ## **How do I build other branches or from repositories not defined by preset?**